 Pulled Pork Sandwiches

 This is the dish you want to plan a day or two ahead because the key to a great pulled pork is brining the meat for at least 12 hours (if not more).
 Then, get the pork in the oven well before kickoff so it can cook low and slow until it’s so tender you can pull it apart with a fork.
 Serve it with your favorite sauce and coleslaw.

 Crispy Baked Buffalo Wings

-During last year’s Super Bowl, Americans ate 1.3 billion chicken wings, so if you’re throwing a party, you’d better stock up.
+Fact: Wings are the king of Super Bowl Sunday, so if you’re throwing a party, you’d better stock up.
 However, not everyone has a deep fryer at the ready, so this recipe takes the classic dish out of the hot oil and puts it into the oven.

 Football Whoopie Pies

 No need for special oval molds or cutters for these football-shaped desserts.
 Scoop the batter onto parchment or Silpat, then use a butter knife or toothpick to turn the circle oblong.
 Frost the top, and you’ve got a football confection for way less than store-bought.
 Remember, laces out.

 Packed with shredded chicken, black beans, corn, and pico de gallo, these nachos are practically a whole meal in and of themselves.
 If you’re short on time, buy a rotisserie chicken at the supermarket and shred that instead of making your own from scratch.

 An easy crowd-pleaser is made even easier with this variation on the classic Chex mix that all comes together in your slow cooker.
 This is great for munching before kickoff.